-However, a significant effort was made for IP groups who underwent a parallel process to select their representatives from 15 provinces prior to the Consultation Group selection.
+However, a significant achievement was made for IP groups who underwent a parallel process to select their representatives from 15 provinces prior to the Consultation Group selection.
 Through these representatives, the communication line to the IP groups was established.

-Despite the low level of awareness on REDD+, a demonstration of transparency and self-selection can increase the level of interest and participation from stakeholders
+Despite the low level of awareness on REDD+, a demonstration of transparency and the concept of self-selection in the form of election can increase the level of interest and participation from stakeholders

 The two-day workshop was the only direct opportunity to raise awareness during the selection process.
-Some of the questions that were raised during the workshop revealed a varying degree of understanding about REDD+ and confirmed the need to continue with awareness-raising activities.
+Some of the questions that were raised during the workshop revealed a varying degree of understanding about REDD+ and confirmed the need to continue with awareness raising activities.
 However, the concept of selecting their own representatives with their vote in a transparent and fair manner attracted more stakeholders than it would have otherwise.
 For example, during the election, participants demanded that the empty ballot box be shown after counting the votes.
 While that indicates a strong interest and concern in conducting elections in a transparent manner, it did not correspond with a uniform understanding of the tasks of selected representatives and REDD+ in all the stakeholder groups.
 Nevertheless, the demonstration of transparency played a role in engaging more stakeholders and conveyed the importance of the anticipated role of the representatives.

-Gender balance
+Gender